AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/snap-inc.md

 After activating segments to the *Snap Inc* destination, you will be able to see the segments in the Snap Ads Manager's [**Audiences** section](https://businesshelp.snapchat.com/s/article/audience-sharing).
 To navigate to this section, follow these steps:

 1. Log into the [Snap Ads Manager](https://ads.snapchat.com/)
 2. Select **Audiences** from the pulldown menu in the upper left corner of the screen.
-You will see the segments that you activated in the Adobe Experience Platform in the Audience Library:
+You will see the segments that you activated in Adobe Experience Platform in the Audience Library:

 ![Audiences](assets/audiences.png)

 Please note that when an Adobe segment is first activated to Snap Inc, you will initially see it as an empty audience.
-This is because it takes  time for the Adobe Experience Platform to build the segment and export the member data to Snap Inc. For more information about this, please refer to [Adobe's Segment Service documentation](https://experienceleague.adobe.com/docs/experience-platform/segmentation/home.html).
+This is because Adobe Experience Platform does not export member data to Snap Inc until it evaluates the segment.
+For more information about how segments are evaluated in Experience Platform, please refer to the [Segmentation Service overview](https://experienceleague.adobe.com/docs/experience-platform/segmentation/home.html?lang=en#evaluate-segments).

 ## Data usage and governance {#data-usage-governance}

 All [!DNL Adobe Experience Platform] destinations are compliant with data usage policies when handling your data.
 For detailed information on how [!DNL Adobe Experience Platform] enforces data governance, see the [Data Governance overview](/help/data-governance/home.md).

-## Additional resources {#additional-resources}

-*You can provide further links to your product documentation or any other resources you consider important for the customer to be successful.*